 Venice Beach is the perfect place to get that golden tan and soak in the chill vibes.
-There’s plenty to explore along the gorgeous stretch, from the famous Muscle Beach where bodybuilders work out, to quirky shops along the Broadwalk, and Santa Monica Beach nearby.
+There’s plenty to explore along the gorgeous stretch, from the famous Muscle Beach where bodybuilders work out, to quirky shops along the Broadwalk and the nearby Santa Monica Beach.

-How to get there: Take bus 33 from Spring/7th bus stop in Downtown LA, to Main/Grand bus stop.
+How to get there: From Downtown LA, take bus 33 from Spring/7th bus stop to Main/Grand bus stop.

 3) OUE Skyspace LA

-The OUE Skyspace is the tallest observation deck in LA, and is hands-down a must-go to capture beautiful panoramic views of the city.
+The OUE Skyspace is the tallest observation deck in LA, and is hands-down a must-go to capture breathtaking vantage views of the city.